-Here’s my guide to 21 famous paintings in the vaunted British Royal Collection.
+Wondering what’s in the vaunted British Royal Collection?
+Here are 21 famous paintings to discover.
 I describe these must see art works and tell your where to find them in Britain.

 The collection is the world’s largest private art collection, valued at a staggering £10 billion.
 It was formally established in 1993 by Elizabeth II.
 The collection is held in trust for each sovereign who succeeds to the throne.

 The collection has immense historical significance, as well as showcasing art works from the greatest geniuses in art history.